-As at December 31, 2020 and 2019, the carrying value of depreciable property and equipment and investment properties amounted to ₱2,629.3 million and ₱2,725.6 million, respectively (see Notes 15 and 16).
+As at December 31, 2020 and 2019, the carrying value of property and equipment amounted to P2,480.8 million and P2,562.5 million, respectively (see Note 15).

 Recoverability of investment in associates

 The carrying value of investments carried under the equity method are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The Group's impairment test on investments carried at equity is based on value-in-use calculations that use a discounted cash flow model.
 The expected cash flows are estimated from the operations of the associates for the next five years, as well as the terminal value at the end of fifth year.
 The recoverable amount is most sensitive to the discount rates used for the discounted cash flow model, as well as the expected future cash inflows, revenue growth rates and long-term growth rates used for extrapolation purposes.